-This technology is used for the manufacturing of the artificial bones with excellent strength because curved parts manufactured with good accuracy & required surface finish.
+This technology is useful for manufacturing artificial bones with excellent strength.
+Because curved parts are manufactured with good accuracy & required surface finish.

-Artificial body parts can be made with 5D printing technology.
-When someone lost a leg, hand, fingers, jaws & other parts of the body in an accident then, prosthetics are used in their place.
+For making artificial body parts, the use of 5D printing technology is common.
+In today’s time, when someone lost a leg, hand, fingers, jaws & other parts of the body in an accident then, prosthetics are used in their place.

-Manufacturing of Monopolar diathermy, DeBakey forceps, mosquito forceps & Deaver retractor, this technology used.
+Manufacturing of Monopolar diathermy, DeBakey forceps, mosquito forceps & Deaver retractor by using this technology.

 5- Construction & automobile components